vitiral/artifact/src/cmd/data/tutorial.md

 > ### Exercise 1:
 > Read through `design/load.toml` and see if the general plan makes sense to
 > you.
 What would you change?
 Feel free to make any edits you think should be
 > made.
-You can always return it to it's original state with `rst tutorial 3`
+You can always return it to it's original state with
+> `artifact tutorial 3`

 The first task we are going to address is how we load the questions into the program.
 This is all defined under SPC-load.
 Run:
 ```
-    rst ls SPC-load -l
+    art ls SPC-load -l
 ```

 From there you can see the parts that have to be implemented for SPC-load